snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

 The problem is that Webpack is bundling our game's code with Phaser's code every single time we change something in our game.
 That means it's not just looking at our 2 files and combining them, but also the hundreds of files in Phaser and combining them as well.
 That's a ton of extra work we're making Webpack do, and you can actually notice the build taking more time now that we are `import`ing Phaser.

 But the Webpack people were smart.
-They knew that this would be a problem and have a great solution for it.
+They knew that this would be a problem and they came up with a great solution for it.
 Instead of only creating one bundle with all the code in it, we are going to make two bundles.
 One with our game's code, and one with all the code for our production dependecies (i.e. just Phaser).
 This way, we'll have one bundle that will be rebuilt frequently (our game's bundle) and one that will almost never change (the production dependencies bundle).
-Webpack will be smart about this too, and only rebuild the bundles that need to be rebuilt whenever it detects a change.

 To do this, we'll use a plugin built in to Webpack called the `CommonsChunkPlugin`.
-Scary name, but it means that it's going to take all the common code (Phaser) out of our main bundle, and put it in a separate bundle.
-We'll do this by making a new entry point and telling Webpack that `'phaser'` is our common code.
+Scary name, but all it means is that it's going to take all the common code (Phaser) out of our main bundle and put it in a separate bundle.
+We'll use the plugin by making a new entry point for the second bundle and telling Webpack that `'phaser'` is our common code.
 We don't need to tell Webpack about an `output` file for this second bundle because the `CommonsChunkPlugin` will take care of that for us.

 ```javascript
 const path = require('path');